mleoking/PhET/trunk/simulations-java/ide/eclipse/README.txt

 About the files...

+dot-classpath -
-dot-classpath - copy this to .classpath at the top level of your project.
+Copy this to .classpath at the top level of your project.
 For example, if you created a project named simulations-java, then you would: cp simulations-java/ide/eclipse/dot-classpath simulations-java/.classpath

+org.eclipse.jdt.core.prefs -
+Copy this file to the .settings directory of your project.

 --